MomchilGorchev/ctx-showcase/README.md

 # Canvas showcase

-Some cool canvas animations created just for fun and exercise in order to learn canvas.
+Some cool canvas animations created just for fun and exercise of the canvas basics.

 Take a look [here](http://gorchev.pro/ctx-showcase)